 Why You Should Never Stop Innovating

-That’s what they tell you in school, at work, really everywhere.
-While
+They tell you in school, at work, and everywhere.

 The Windows Mobile Case

-standing.
-For a good stretch of time they had a de facto monopoly on
+For a good stretch of time, they had a de facto monopoly on mobile.

 There’s nothing wrong with Windows (excluding Vista)